msm8916-mainline/lk2nd/doc/devicetree.md

 In the future this property might be used to select DeviceTree for Linux.

 ## Matching properties
-lk2nd has multiple ways to detct on which device in the dts it was started.
+lk2nd has multiple ways to detect on which device in the dts it was started.
 If dts file describes multiple devices, one of matching properties MUST be used.

 ### `lk2nd,match-bootloader`